Is the Hakone Ropeway Worth It in 2026? Quick Answer

 It is not worth planning your entire day around it if the weather forecast is poor, if Mt.
 Fuji visibility is your only goal, or if the official operation status shows closures due to strong winds, inspections, maintenance, or volcanic gas conditions around Owakudani.

-• Main stop: Owakudani, where you must transfer if you ride the full ropeway route.
+- Main stop: Owakudani, where you must transfer if you ride the full route.

-• Be careful if: You have a tight schedule, poor weather, or need guaranteed Mt.
+- Be careful if: You have a tight schedule, poor weather, respiratory concerns around volcanic gases, or need guaranteed Mt.
 Fuji views.

 What Should You Know Before Riding the Hakone Ropeway?